JulieDeveloper/RGB-to-HEX-Converter/README.md

 # RGB-to-HEX-Converter
-- A project allowed user converting RGB and HEX color code by controling the slider bar.
+this is a fun project I built in the early days when I just start learning DOM manipulation.
+It allows users interactivly converting RGB and HEX color by controling the slider bar.
-- It's simply built with **HTML, CSS, vanilla JS**
+The project was simply built with **HTML, CSS, vanilla JS**